0xSpacePirate/Coffee-Factory/README.md

 ###  Designer:

-- Clone the repository to a desired location.
+- Clone the repository to a desired location
-- If you do not have Designer on your machine, use this link to download it: http://www.apamacommunity.com/downloads/
+- If you do not have Designer on your machine, use this link to download it: http://www.apamacommunity.com/downloads/ (under Full version)
 - Open the Project via Designer